vprasadreddy/SharePoint-jQuery-DataTables-JSLink-CSR/JSLink(CSR)/README.md

 ### The jQuery DataTables view allows you to sort, filter and search for a document in a Library based on a keyword.

 # Steps to implement this.
-1. Download DatatablesJSLinkDocLibView.js file and upload it to Site Assets library in you SharePoint site.
+1. Download DatatablesJSLinkDocLibView.js file and upload it to Site Assets library in your SharePoint site.
 2. Copy the path of the uploaded file from Site Assets library.
 3. Go to the a SharePoint Library and select a view or by default (AllItems.aspx) view and edit the page.
 4. Add a Content editor webpart and give reference to the path that we got it Step 2.